cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 ): Promise<DeliverTxResponse>;
 ```

-[Cosmos transactions](../2-main-concepts/transactions.md) are indeed composed of multiple [messages](../2-main-concepts/messages.md).
-This function does not invent anything new.
-It merely surfaces this detail.
+The basic components of a transaction are the `signerAddress`, the `messages` that it contains, as well as the `fee` and an optional `memo`.
+As such, [Cosmos transactions](../2-main-concepts/transactions.md) can indeed be composed of multiple [messages](../2-main-concepts/messages.md).

 ## Token transfer messages